rpep/fmmgen/README.md

 ## Example

-Then you can get started in using it to generate a C code version of the operators:
+Once the package is installed, you can get started in using it to generate a C code version of the operators:

 ```python
 import fmmgen